 Options – do you just want a simple record, pause and playback system?
 Or do you need something more sophisticated, with track marking or voice activation?
 Some integrated smartphone apps offer these options, but may also drain your battery, so think about usage versus practicality too.
 You might also want a Bluetooth connection, or be able to record using the microphone in your earphones, so make sure you check out all the features before you buy.

 Transcription – this is the process of converting your audio file into text.
 You’ll need dedicated software to do this, and there are plenty of options on the market, both free and paid-for.
 For example, Google, Microsoft and Apple all have their own versions of transcription software, but there are also solutions like Dragon Naturally Speaking which can do the job for you.
 You might also find that, if you’re buying a separate hand-held dictation device, it comes with access to transcription software that you can use.
 Or you could look for an agency that offers audio typing services.

 Recording your voice notes is pretty straightforward.
 What you really need to be confident about is the transcription.
 We all know from autocorrect on phones and tablets how easy it is to make a mistake.
 And in business, you can’t afford to send out an email, a letter or a report which has mistakes in it.

 One of the easiest ways to avoid this is to find a virtual assistant business.
 At the very least, a VA can transcribe files for you, but if you find someone with the right skills, they can transcribe a newsletter straight into the format you need it – so they can compose a MailChimp email campaign or put a presentation together from your dictation straight away.

 Start talking now

-If you’re considering a move to digital transcription in order to make the most of your time, take the time to look at the recording and transcription options available, or feel free to call us on 0800 994 9016 or use our contact form in the menu above to find out about our virtual secretary service or our other virtual assistance services.
+If you’re considering a move to digital transcription in order to make the most of your time, take the time to look at the recording and transcription options available, or feel free to call us on 0800 994 9016 or use our contact form in the menu above to find out about either our virtual secretary service or our other virtual assistance services.